CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL-Commands.md

 ---
 ## nv show interface \<interface-id\> acl \<acl-id\>

-An ACL is used for matching packets and take actions
+Shows information about Access Control Lists (ACLs) on the switch.
+You use ACLs to match packets and take actions.

 ### Usage